-- Getting out of Mavrovo is a bit tricky, so you can either return to Skopje by bus first, or take a bus or taxi to Kafasan before heading south to Lake Ohrid.
+- Getting out of Mavrovo is a bit tricky.
+You can either return to Skopje by bus first or take a bus or taxi to Kafasan before heading south to Lake Ohrid.

 - After Lake Ohrid, there’s Macedonia’s second largest city, Bitola.

 - From Bitola, make a stop north to Prilep, a city with an incredible mountain range in the backdrop.

 - Head into Macedonia’s wine region of Tikves, back to Skopje, or out to a neighbouring country from here.

 Best Places to Visit on a Holiday in Macedonia